Ayon-SSP/Backend-Dev/java.md

 }
 ```
 - Java is a platform independent language. *.class can be shared and runed on any OS.
-- one .java file can have `multiple classes` but only `one public class`.
+- A `.java` file can have multiple classes, but only one public class, and the file name must match that public class.

 Main main=new Main();